mxro/maxrohde-web/content/posts/2010/2010-12-12-smartgwt-and-ext-gwtgxt-or-the-question-of-the-gwt-ui-framework/index.md

 ---
+blog: maxrohde.com
+date: "2010-12-12"
-title: 'SmartGWT and Ext GWT/GXT (or the question of the GWT UI framework)'
+title: SmartGWT and Ext GWT/GXT (or the question of the GWT UI framework)
-date: '2010-12-12'
 ---

 Really exiting about GWT is the promise to develop sleek user interfaces with Java; even the GWT UIs created out of the box look quite impressive when compared for instance, with a vanilla Swing interface.
 However, a number of frameworks help tremendously in unleashing the full capabilities JavaScript offers nowadays.
 The brief exploration of some frameworks here is coloured by the requirement to implement a visual tree with drag and drop capabilities.
 Specifically, the tree should be able to support custom renderers for different kinds of trees.